 3. Direct listings gain momentum

 In April, Spotify made a bold move to reinvent the IPO by filing with a direct listing.
 In a nutshell, Spotify posted its available shares on the New York Stock Exchange and let the market decide on a fair price.
-Essentially, Spotify (thanks to its positive cash flow and strong brand) was able to cut out the usual Wall Street underwriters from the equation.
+Spotify (thanks to its positive cash flow and strong brand) was able to cut out the usual Wall Street underwriters from the equation.

 Many experts predicted that Spotify’s strategy would backfire from the get-go.
 But that didn't happen.
 Instead, Spotify’s shareholders, which included VCs as well as corporate venture capital investors like Sony BMG and Tencent, were very profitable and saw their investments grow without dilution from institutional investors and investment banks.